shuilee/shuilee.github.io/_pages/about.md

 Interests
 ====
-Read books, Piano, Learn languages: Japaneses, English, Chineses
+- 📚 Read book
+- 🎹 Piano
+- 🌐 Learn languages 🇬🇧 🇩🇪

 “The beautiful thing about learning is that no one can take it away from you.”
 ===